loader image

 %

-of school leavers achieved 5 or more SCQF Level 6 awards, including Highers, from 52% in 2023/24
+of school leavers achieved 1 or more Level 7 awards, from 24% in 2023/24.

 Achievements over the last year include:

-• West Lothian pupils are achieving significantly above the level of the virtual comparator and the national average at key measures of Breadth and Depth attainment at Scottish Credit and Qualifications Framework (SCQF) Level 6
+the national average at key measures of Breadth and Depth attainment at, Scottish Credit and Qualifications Framework (SCQF) Level 6.

-• Continued investment in the school estate, including the extension of existing schools and opening of new schools, to improve suitability, accessibility and sustainability
+• Continued investment in the school estate, including the extension of existing schools and opening of new schools, to improve suitability, accessibility and sustainability.

 %

-of school leavers achieved 1 or more Level 7 awards, from 24% in 2023/24
+of school leavers achieved literacy and numeracy at Level 5, from 69% in 2023/24.

 %